Charter Communications: 2023 Third-party vendor data breach

 In 2023, a third-party vendor working with Charter was breached, exposing data on approximately 550,000 customers, including names, addresses, and account numbers.
 Charter reported that financial data and Customer Proprietary Network Information were not affected.

 2024 FCC fine of $15 million USD

-In July 2024, Charter Communications agreed to pay $15 million USD to the Federal Communications Commission to resolve allegations that it failed to properly notify emergency call centers about network and 911 outages, including one incident attributed to a denial-of-service attack.
+In July 2024, Charter Communications agreed to pay US$15 million to the Federal Communications Commission to resolve allegations that it failed to properly notify emergency call centers about network and 911 outages, including one incident attributed to a denial-of-service attack.

 2024 Targeted in cyber-espionage campaign

 In 2024, Charter Communications was among several U.S. telecommunications companies reportedly compromised in a cyber-espionage campaign attributed to the Chinese state-linked group "Salt Typhoon," which exploited unpatched networking hardware.

 2025 Fiber-optic sabotage

-On June 15, 2025, thirteen fiber-optic lines in Van Nuys, California, carrying more than 2,600 fibers-were deliberately severed, disrupting service for over 50,000 residential and 500 business customers, including emergency services, for up to 30 hours.
+On June 15, 2025, thirteen fiber-optic lines in Van Nuys, California, carrying more than 2,600 fibers were deliberately severed, disrupting service for over 50,000 residential and 500 business customers, including emergency services, for up to 30 hours.
 Charter described the incident as an "act of domestic terrorism."
 Meanwhile, the LAPD stated that the cutting of communications lines in Van Nuys was being investigated as vandalism.
 Similar attacks have been reported elsewhere, including a more than 200% year-over-year increase in felony vandalism against Charter's fiber network in Missouri.